andrewcbancroft/andrewcbancroft-blog/content/blog/musings/dissecting-10-read-10-said-my-new-swift-ios-app.md

 To begin, the Verse List scene has been embedded in a `UINavigationController`.
 This caused me to have to make a few changes in `AppDelegate` to properly dig in to access the verse list controller and set some properties on it.

-I've covered the details of how to &#8220;unpack&#8221; a `UINavigationController` and access its first _child_ view controller in my article titled [&#8220;Access Sub-Controllers from a UINavigationController in Swift&#8221;][6].
+I've covered the details of how to "unpack&#8221; a `UINavigationController` and access its first _child_ view controller in my article titled ["Access Sub-Controllers from a UINavigationController in Swift&#8221;][6].

 <a name="table-view" class="jump-target"></a>

 #### Table View

 The next most obvious thing to notice about the verse list is that it's been implemented with a `UITableView`.
-Additionally, each cell is a &#8220;custom&#8221; cell, rather than one of the default cell styles that Xcode gives you out of the box.
+Additionally, each cell is a "custom&#8221; cell, rather than one of the default cell styles that Xcode gives you out of the box.
 I've written an article or three on these:

 <div class="resources">
   <div class="resources-header">